 The Hospital received funding from the SA Government via the Department (note 2), and incurred significant expenditure via the Department for medical, surgical and laboratory supplies, inter-health staff recharging, insurance and computing (note 10).
-The Hospital incurred capital works expenditure with the Department for Infrastructure and Transport (DIT) of \$75.810 million (\$21.922 million).
-As at 30 June 2023 the value of unrecognised contractual expenditure commitments with DIT for accommodation was \$14.878 million (\$14.410 million).
+The Hospital incurred expenditure with the Department for Infrastructure and Transport (DIT) of \$153.726 million (\$75.810 million) which largely reflects occupancy rent and rates (note 10).
+As at 30 June 2024 the value of unrecognised contractual expenditure commitments with DIT for accommodation was \$11.445 million (\$14.878 million).